The coronavirus (Covid-19) pandemic is exacerbating existing inequalities.

 People and families within this group are likely to be affected financially because of furlough and loss of employment, with a potential need to access food banks as a result.Read more

-They're likely to experience a huge change in normal routines, having to balance a changing household along with home-schooling for those with children at home.
+They’re likely to be experiencing huge changes in normal routines, having to balance a changing household due to changes in work situations, or schools reopening for those with childcare requirements.

 The use of outdoor space will therefore be invaluable, as some families will have been trapped in overcrowded accommodation with limited access to open spaces.

-Cost and accessibility are key considerations, as is the possibility of digital exclusion and limited or no access to additional laptops/tablets to enable a family to benefit from digital offers.
+Cost and accessibility are key considerations, and delivery should, in general, be kept as local as possible to avoid the need to spend on travel.
+Digital exclusion is also more likely, with limited or no access to additional laptops/tablets to enable a family to benefit from digital offers.

 People living with health conditions